-The residency teacher education program requires pre-professional courses, certification core courses and courses to complete two endorsements.
+The residency teacher education program requires pre-professional courses, certification core courses, and courses to complete two endorsements.
 Candidates must apply for acceptance to the program before or during the pre-professional sequence.
-All coursework must be completed before the internship.
+All coursework must be completed and be fully accepted before the internship.